What about passphrases?

 Another way to estimate the security of passphrases is to estimate how many bits of entropy there are per letter in English.
 Linguists estimate about 1.75 bits per letter -- if it were higher, English would be too hard for us to learn.
 If the average word is 5 letters long, then a 5-word sentence has an entropy of 21.75 x 25 or about 17 trillion.

 In contrast, consider an 8 character password, with mixed case, digits and 3 possible punctuation marks.
-Assume it's really random -- password choice is subject to a policy engine which prevents the use of dictionary words, etc. Such passwords should have an entropy of about (26+26+10+3)8 or 3.2 * 1014.
+Assume it's really random -- password choice is subject to policy enforcement which prevents the use of dictionary words, etc. Such passwords should have an entropy of about (26+26+10+3)8 or 3.2 * 1014.

 This analysis shows that passphrases -- as chosen by real-world users, as opposed to more sophisticated security people (who might add mixed case, digits, punctuation marks, etc.) -- are actually likely to be less secure than passwords!